your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/sorcerer/sorcerer.md

 #### Draconic Presence

-Beginning at 18th level, you can channel the dread presence of your dragon ancestor, causing those around you to become awestruck or frightened.
+Beginning at 18th level, you can channel the dread presence of your dragon ancestor, causing those around you to become awestruck or [[frightened]].
 As an action, you can spend 5 sorcery points to draw on this power and exude an aura of awe or fear (your choice) to a distance of 60 feet.
-For 1 minute or until you lose your concentration (as if you were casting a concentration spell), each hostile creature that starts its turn in this aura must succeed on a Wisdom saving throw or be charmed (if you chose awe) or frightened (if you chose fear) until the aura ends.
+For 1 minute or until you lose your concentration (as if you were casting a concentration spell), each hostile creature that starts its turn in this aura must succeed on a Wisdom saving throw or be [[charmed]] (if you chose awe) or frightened (if you chose fear) until the aura ends.
 A creature that succeeds on this saving throw is immune to your aura for 24 hours.